Skip to main content

 Environment with MIG GPU accessGPU partitionWorkloads needing a fraction of a GPU

-1. If you selected profile Environment with GPU access, then select GPU count as needed.
+1. If you selected Environment with GPU access, select the GPU count as needed.

-2. If you selected profile as Environment with MIG GPU access, then select the desired MIG Profile.
+2. If you selected Environment with MIG GPU access, select the desired MIG Profile.

-4. Wait until the server status is Ready.
+1. Wait until the server status shows Ready.

-If the Admin has imported the NFS server, you can create volumes and datasets in AI Studio and attach them when creating a JupyterHub server.
+If the Admin has imported the NFS server, you can create volumes and datasets in AI Studio and attach them when creating a workspace server.
 The server is then created with access to the chosen datasets and volumes so you can train and run inference on your model and data.
-Volume data is persisted and can be reused when you create new JupyterHub servers.
+Volume data is persisted and can be reused when you create new workspace servers.

 1. Click the URL shown for your server.
-JupyterLab opens in a new tab.
+The notebook opens in a new tab.

 2. Open a notebook (e.g., click Python 3 (ipykernel)).